 - For a deep clean fill your bath with warm water and add washing up liquid.
 Allow the bath to soak in the mixture for 30 minutes.
 Empty the bath, rinse with water and use a non-abrasive cloth to dry.

-Getting rid of mould and mildew around the bath and sealant
+How to get rid of mould and mildew around the bath and sealant

 To remove very stubborn mould from the grout and sealant around your bath use neat bleach on an old toothbrush and scrub well.
 Make sure you rinse away any bleach immediately with water afterwards.

 For a softer approach apply a mix of bicarbonate of soda and water to the mould – two parts bicarb to one-part water – leave for 15 minutes and scrub away with the toothbrush.
 Rinse with water and wipe with a soft dry cloth.
 Alternatively, a steam cleaner is a great, chemical-free way to clean grout.
+Check out our pick of the best steam cleaners if you are thinking about investing.

 To reduce the risk of mould, always let steam out of your bathroom and let fresh air circulate.
 Damp, badly ventilated rooms are the ideal breeding ground for mould and mildew.